Right Arrow

 What are the main causes of struck-by and caught-in/between injuries in logistics?

-The leading causes include improper vehicle operation, poor visibility, unsecured loads, inadequate machine guarding, and time pressure that leads to shortcuts (Source: OSHA, 2025; Liberty Mutual, 2025).
+The leading causes include improper vehicle operation, poor visibility, unsecured loads, inadequate machine guarding, and time pressure that leads to shortcuts.

 How can logistics companies implement safety technology without interrupting daily operations?

-Modern AI video platforms connect to your existing cameras, overlaying analytics without disruption.
-Installation is plug-and-play, and all incident review is handled through a secure cloud dashboard.
+Video AI platforms connect to your existing IP cameras, overlaying analytics without disruption.
+Installation is streamlined, and all event review is handled through a secure cloud dashboard.

-Are there compliance standards for preventing these incidents in logistics?
+Are there compliance standards for reducing these incidents in logistics?

 Start with a risk assessment to identify high-traffic or poorly lit areas.
 Engage your IT and safety teams early, pilot the system in a known problem zone, and expand based on results.

-How does AI video analytics help with incident investigations?
+How do video AI analytics assist with event investigations?

-AI-powered platforms flag events like near-misses, no-go zone violations, and missing PPE.
+Video AI-powered platforms flag events like no-go zone violations, and missing PPE.
 This makes it easy to find the footage you need, understand root causes, and support faster, more accurate investigations.

-AI-driven analytics automate hazard detection and reporting, freeing safety managers from endless manual monitoring.
-This lets them focus on proactive planning and supporting their teams.
+Video AI-driven analytics automate detection of specific unsafe events and reporting, freeing safety professionals from endless manual monitoring.
+This lets them focus on strategic planning and supporting their teams.

 About the author